Are you on the lookout for a tail light for your riding during the day and night?

 The Exposure Lights TraceR ReAKT has plenty of brightness and long battery life in a very compact body.

 As you ride along roads with changing light conditions, the brightness will adapt accordingly to ensure you’re continuously visible.
-And as you brake and slow down, the blinking lights will change to a steady light, just like a car brake light.
+And as you brake and slow down, the blinking lights will change to steady light, just like a car brake light.

-It has built in sensors (accelerometer and light sensor) and an electronic circuitry that allows the ICON to adapt its brightness and flashing patterns according to the surroundings.
+So, there’s no reason for a driver not to notice you.
+And better still, the ACE is both connected and intelligent.
+It has built-in sensors (accelerometer and light sensor) and electronic circuitry that allows the ACE to adapt its brightness and flash patterns according to its surroundings.

 Generally, the higher the lumens rating, the brighter it is.
 On the other hand, it would also consume more battery power.

-PRO TIP : Get a tail light with at least 50 lumens for you to be clearly visible, both day and night.
+Geek Tip : Get a tail light with at least 50 lumens for you to be clearly visible, both day and night.

 2. Battery Life

-PRO TIP : USB rechargeable Li-Ion are the preferred type of batteries.
+Geek Tip : USB rechargeable Li-Ion are the preferred type of batteries.